Jerrrry123/Selene/README.md

 I'm a gta chat bot written in lua, relying on the mod menu Stands lua API.
 I come with some pre-made commands.
 My purpose is to make it easy to add new commands and chat triggers.
 I will give you a quick guide on how to do so, however I can also come with spam reactions.
 To kick players who spam too many identical messages or send too many messages in a short amount of time.

+# Installation

+Copy or move the files to their corresponding location, `Selene.lua` should be directly in the lua scripts, while the contents of the store folder should be moved its counterpart in your lua scripts directory.

 # Default commands

 ### /bot